Drive section

 - Ashtabula carries more stop weight than Geneva or Conneaut, so do not force equal time across the chain

-- this segment works best when travelers treat it as the second Ohio cluster rather than as a promise of full-state coverage
+- this segment works best when travelers treat it as the second Ohio stretch rather than as a promise of full-state coverage

 - Conneaut matters most as the clean eastern connector town before Pennsylvania